DoctorEww/software-assurance/Design.md

   - *Threat ID: 2* - Adam
     - Threat Name: Risks from Logging
     - Justification: Log reader uses input sanitization and validation.
-    - Existing Mitigations:
+    - Existing Mitigations: BitWarden currently trusts all file system operations; **no mitigation exists.**
-    - Notable Gap:
+    - Notable Gap: *BitWarden does not check incoming data from the file system for potential malicious input.*

   - *Threat ID: 3*
     - Threat Name: Weak Access Control for a Resource